instagrambot/instagram-terminal-news-feed/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-* Thanks to [racega](https://github.com/rarcega/instagram-scraper) for some of the login functions
+* Thanks to [racega](https://github.com/rarcega/instagram-scraper) for inspiring me for the login functions
 * Thanks to [nilesr](https://github.com/nilesr/braille-art) for the printing to ascii part
 * Thanks to [hit9](https://github.com/hit9/img2txt) for the color printing to ascii part